ChronSyn/Penumbra-Node-API/README.md

       returnFunction: (req, res, params) => exampleFn(req, res, params) }

-`method`: The REST method to use
+- `method`: The REST method to use

-`endpoint`: The endpoint to run on
+- `endpoint`: The endpoint to run on

-`purpose`: Used to describe the purpose to the user
+- `purpose`: Used to describe the purpose of the route to the user

-[DEPRECATED] [Optional]`command`: The query string to look at to determine how to proceed parsing

-`returnFunction`: `{req, res, params} => ()`
+- [DEPRECATED] [Optional]`command`: The query string to look at to determine how to proceed parsing -`returnFunction`: `{req, res, params} => ()`
     - `req`: Request object
     - `res`: Response object
     - `params`: If this route object includes a `command` field, this will be from `req.query`, else it'll be from `req.body`

 #### Websockets

 Websocket support is provided by socket.io.
-This is currently a WIP but will soon function very similarly to the routers development experience discussed above.
+As with the routing setup, sockets can be setup by writing socket handler definition files, and dropping them into `modules/socketHandlers`.
+If you includes `.noautorequire.` in the filename of a handler, it won't be automatically required.

+See `example.socketHAndler` for details.

+Inside each socket handler, you should provide `event` (e.g. `example`), `listenerFunction` (e.g `(socket, connection) => console.log(connection)`) and `purpose` (e.g. `example socket handler`).
+For example;

+    {
+      event: "example",
+      purpose: "example socket handler",
+      listenerFunction: (socket, connection) => exampleFn(socket, connection)
+    }

+Note that unlike the router, these handlers are not keyed, but are instead just objects in an array.

+ - `event`: The event to listen for.
+ - `listenerFunction`: `{socket, connection} => ()`
+   - `socket`: The socket object which is listening for all connections
+   - `connection`: The object that represents the connection which triggered this function
+ - `purpose`: Used to describe the purpose of the event to the user.

 ## Author(s)